Carna Farmhouse on the beautiful remote island of Carna in Loch Sunart nestled between the Ardnamurchan and Morvern peninsulas.

 The nearest road is over a mile and a half away on the mainland of Ardnamurchan at Laga.
 There is a small track between the 3 cottages on the island and a path some of the way up the hill.
 Carna is ideal to heal body and soul and get back in touch with the real you and the important things in your life.

 Staying on Carna makes you part of that very small exclusive group of people who have visited this stunning island.
 Asking anyone who has been, including us.

 Carna gets into your very soul and becomes part of you.
 Leave traffic and roads behind you at Laga and sail into a new world where the hustle and bustle of daily life becomes a distant memory.

-The cottage is basic but clean and comfortable in all seasons.
+The cottage is well equipped, clean and comfortable for all seasons.
 There are two bedrooms, a double and a twin with a double sofa-bed in the sitting room.